 Do you have a favourite piece of horror media?

+I love horror movies, especially those involving malefic presences, devils, anything related to demonic possession and Satan toying with humanity.
+I basically consume every piece of crap with a slight resemblance to Omen.
+In comics, I love the work of Ted Naifeh, that combines a dark atmosphere with a beautifully crafted sense of wonder.
 One of the books that really made an impression on me as a kid was Vinegar Street by Philip Ridley, a bit claustrophobic, apocalyptic and distressing.
 Just my type.
 Add years of reading Bram Stoker and Anne Rice, of course.

 Do you have any projects coming up?

 I’m going to bring my art prints (mainly linocuts) and comics to an independent maker’s fair in a short while.
 I hope to be able to finish a new series of four prints inspired by an early project I made on fantastic places.
 I am currently exhibiting only in Italy but I would love to go overseas, maybe to fairs, when I get the chance!
+Other than that I’m really only hoping to get out of allergy season with my sanity intact.

 Is there anything specific to growing up in Italy that has inspired your work or the horror comics you have contributed to Knock Knock?